cloud66/help-old/_posts/cloud-providers/2013-09-26-cloud-rackspace.md

 lead: Use your Rackspace account with Cloud 66
 ---

-You can use Cloud 66 to provision and deploy your code to servers on Rackspace.
+You can use Cloud 66 to provision and deploy your code to servers in any Rackspace [region](/api/basics/instance-regions.html#rackspace).
 All you need to do is add your Rackspace API keys to your Cloud 66 account.

 Visit the Rackspace <a href="https://manage.rackspacecloud.com/pages/Login.jsp" target="_blank">US</a> or <a href="https://mycloud.rackspace.co.uk" target="_blank">EU</a> site to learn more about their offering and sign up for their services.